 Our operations are subject to risks inherent to our business such as risk of equipment failure, work accidents, fire, earthquakes, flood and other force majeure events, acts of terrorism and explosions including hazards that may cause injury and loss of life, severe damage to and the destruction of property and equipment and environmental damage.
+Neither our Company suffered losses vis-a-vis insurance cover nor there was any past instance of a claim exceeding liability insurance cover.
 Our significant insurance policies consist of united value udyam suraksha policy, burglary policy and marine cargo open policy.